-It might seem risky to get an injection of anything close to your spinal cord, but an epidural steroid injection can provide you with long-lasting pain relief of back, leg, neck or arm pain.
-At Integrated Spine and Pain Services in Falls Church, Alexandria, Virginia and Northern Virginia Daniel Kline, MD provides epidural steroid injections to relieve inflammation and pain around nerves and discs.
-To find out if an epidural steroid injections fit into your treatment plan, call Integrated Spine and Pain Services or book an appointment online today.
+It might seem risky to get an injection of anything close to your spinal cord, but an epidural steroid injection can provide you with long-lasting pain relief from back, leg, neck, or arm pain.
+At Integrated Spine and Pain Services in Falls Church, Alexandria, Virginia, we provide epidural steroid injections to relieve inflammation and pain around nerves and discs.
+To find out if epidural steroid injections fit into your treatment plan, call Integrated Spine and Pain Services or book an appointment online today.

 Once the needle is in place, your provider injects a contrast dye into the area.
 The contrast helps them see specific structures on the X-ray and target them accordingly with the steroid injection.